Two-dimensional data projection with t-SNE.

 The t-SNE widget plots the data with a t-distributed stochastic neighbor embedding method. t-SNE is a dimensionality reduction technique, similar to MDS, where points are mapped to 2-D space by their probability distribution.

-- Show legend displays a legend on the right.
+- Show color regions colors the graph by class, while Show legend displays a legend on the right.
 Click and drag the legend to move it.

 - If Send selected automatically is ticked, changes are communicated automatically.
 Alternatively, press Send Selected.

-We will use Single Cell Datasets widget to load Bone marrow mononuclear cells with AML (sample) data.
-Then we will pass it through k-Means and select 2 clusters from Silhouette Scores.
+For the second example, use Single Cell Datasets widget from the Single Cell add-on to load Bone marrow mononuclear cells with AML (sample) data.
+Then pass it through k-Means and select 2 clusters from Silhouette Scores.
 Ok, it looks like there might be two distinct clusters here.

-In t-SNE, use Scores attribute to color the points and set their size.
+In t-SNE, use Cluster attribute to color the points and Score attribute to set their size.
 We see that killer cells are nicely clustered together and that t-SNE indeed found subpopulations.